MellowYarker/FireMap/README.md

 	        2. Overhauling a lot of code
 	* Until then I will continue to add locations (provided by the twitter page I get the data from) to increase the possibility of location matches in the future.
 	    * To do this I wrote a simple script to gather a few thousand tweets every 2 days and try geocoding them.
+			* After this a shell script is executed and it pushes the changes to github so you can access the same dictionaries I can.
 	    * once the *fails* list is large enough I'll write a program to find similarities that cause failures and I'll implement solutions in clean.py's reformat function.<br />

 * The legend needs improvement, I'll add a number line with circles explaining alarm levels